ameba23/lowtechnetwork/docs/community_run_communication.md

 Centralisation of control, censorship, privacy
 ----------------------------------------------

-Two examples: In feburary 2012 the non-profit website 'scroogle' which offered an alternative version of google (where searches were not recorded) was taken down after action against it taken by google.
+Two examples: In February 2012 the non-profit website 'scroogle' which offered an alternative version of google (where searches were not recorded) was taken down after action against it taken by google.
 Then in march 2012 google put into practice their new privacy policy, making